 Focus on Keywords with High Popularity

 The first step at evaluating which keywords to optimize for is to identify the ones that are being searched and the ones that aren't.
 You may think a keyword is popular using intuition, but in our experience it's not always that straightforward and being the first result for a keyword no one is searching for is a total waste of time.
 You don't really want that.

 Instead, you'd want to figure out which of the keywords you have on your list are the most popular and focus on those.
 You'll do that by looking up the keyword's popularity score.

-A popularity of 100 means it's one of the most searched terms in the store. "instagram", which has a score of 100, is good examples for the most popular searches.
+A score of 100 means it's very popular. `Instagram`, which has a score of 100, is a good example of a very popular searches.

 A score of 5 on the other hand, which is the lowest score possible, is given to keywords that get little to no searches at all.
 Many keywords you'll look at will have a popularity score of 5.

 A score of 0 is very rare but if you come across one it means the keyword isn't understood, at all, by the search algorithm.